 - Changing field alias

-If you delete a field currently being used, Map Series uses the next valid field, or, in the case of rotation, a value of 0 is used.
+If you delete a field currently being used, map series uses the next valid field, or, in the case of rotation, a value of 0 is used.
 This change is reflected the next time the pages are drawn.
-You can use the Refreshbutton at the bottom of the Contents pane to enforce the change for the current page.
+On the Layout tab, in the Page Setup group, click Refresh Map Series to enforce the change for the current page.

 Refresh Map Series pages